Welcome to The Phoenix Doula, a practice that is full spectrum, evidence based and believes that each person needs to have an advocate.

 Whether you're birthing your first child or your fifth, I'm here to help you feel seen, safe, and powerful through every contraction, breath, and beginning.

-Hi, I’m M (she/her).
+Hi, I’m Cat (she/they/ella).

 Outside of birthwork, I’m usually chasing joy in the everyday: walking trails with my partner Morgan (he/they), laughing at my two goofy dogs, Meeka and Jax, and soaking in the little moments of stillness and sunlight.
-I’m a nature girl at heart with a soft spot for wildflowers, rivers, and that golden hour glow.
-If we’re ever on a walk together, don’t be surprised if I try to guess your zodiac sign—I probably will.
+And of course keeping up with my toddler.

-I’m also fiercely committed to equity and justice.
-I believe birthwork is activism.
 As a queer person and an ally, I center inclusive, affirming care.
 Black Lives Matter.
 Reproductive justice matters.
 Every birthing person deserves dignity, safety, and joy—no exceptions.

 Whether you’re preparing to give birth, navigating postpartum, or just looking for someone to walk with you on this journey, I’m here.
 With warmth, without judgment, and with deep reverence for your story.